mnot/I-D/uri-get-off-my-lawn/draft.md

 difficulties for deployments that do not support a particular form of a query.

 Extensions MUST NOT specify the format or semantics of queries.

+For example, an extension cannot be minted that indicates that all query parameters with the name "sig" indicate a cryptographic signature.

 ## URI Fragment Identifiers